The Banking Regulation Review: Liechtenstein

 With respect to consumer loans, it might be advisable to observe the respective law (consumer and credit law).
 If a loan is concerned with banking business, it is not possible to transfer anything from a bank to a non-bank.
 If a bank stops rendering certain services – for example, discretionary portfolio management – it cannot transfer this business; rather, it must terminate the respective agreement with the client.

 The year in review

-Covid-19 not only dominated the news in Liechtenstein, but it also significantly affected the daily life of citizens.
+As in 2020, covid-19 not only dominated the news in Liechtenstein in 2021, it also significantly affected the daily life of citizens.
 However, the effects on the banking sector were not nearly as critical as was feared at the beginning of the pandemic.
-Liechtenstein's banking sector has weathered the covid-19-related economic downturn remarkably well so far, and could even increase its profitability in 2020, with capitalisation levels rising, in contrast to the international trend.
-The banks that have done their homework in terms of digitalisation, online banking and automation thrived.
-The covid-19 crisis, with its restrictions on face-to-face meetings, increased the acceptance of new and existing electronic communication methods.
-Likewise, the costs associated with travelling, meetings and public events decreased.
+Liechtenstein's banking sector has weathered the covid-19-related economic downturn remarkably well so far, and could even increase its profitability, with capitalisation levels rising, in contrast to the international trend.

 Outlook and conclusions